hammingweight/spring_on_oci/README.md

  3. [Deploying.](./3_deploy) The application is built using Maven and deployed using Ansible.

   The code is also commented which might provide insights that the READMEs don't supply.

+Software is not finished when it's deployed.
+The [operations README](./4_operations) provides some pointers to tools that can be useful in operating, maintaining and debugging an application running in OCI.